Pendulum Phase Array

-The Wave Machine Principle
+The Phase Array Principle

-Each pendulum \(k = 0, 1, \ldots, N-1\) has length \(L_k = \dfrac{g\,T^2}{4\pi^2(n_0+k)^2}\), chosen so it completes exactly \((n_0+k)\) oscillations in the pattern period \(T\).
-The differential phases between adjacent pendulums create collective wave patterns that repeat perfectly at \(t = T\).
+The pendulums are not coupled — there are no springs or mechanical links between them.
+Each pendulum \(k = 0, 1, \ldots, N-1\) swings independently with length \(L_k = \dfrac{g\,T^2}{4\pi^2(n_0+k)^2}\), chosen so it completes exactly \((n_0+k)\) oscillations in the pattern period \(T\).
+The differential phases between adjacent pendulums create the apparent collective wave patterns, which repeat perfectly at \(t = T\).

 Governing Equation